hazelcast/fraud-detection-python/README.md

 ## How was the LightGBM model trained?

 Using a fictional credit card transaction dataset and the LightGBM framework.
-[Check out this Google Colab Notebook](https://colab.research.google.com/drive/1x_j_9tZGwH__ZsdO7ECMWEY3niBuvQUG?usp=sharing)
-The notebook describes most of the training process.
-You will notice that
-* It only uses 50% of the original dataset for training and
-* it drops a few features so you can use a free Google Colab

-This was done so you can train a similar model for free on Google Colab.
+This [Google Colab Notebook](https://colab.research.google.com/drive/1x_j_9tZGwH__ZsdO7ECMWEY3niBuvQUG?usp=sharing) shows a very similar trainning process

 When you execute all Cells in the notebook, you can download the trained model
 ![Download trained Model from Colab](./images/download-model.png)